Pope Francis Hospitalised With Bronchitis - UrduPoint

 The pope, who had part of one of his lungs removed as a young man, has been suffering with breathing difficulties for over a week, asking aides several times to read his speeches aloud on his behalf.

-At his weekly general audience on Wednesday, a breathless Francis said he "cannot yet" read his own speeches, adding with a smile: "I hope that next time I can."
+At his weekly general audience on Wednesday, Francis said he "cannot yet" read his own speeches, adding with a smile: "I hope that next time I can."

 He also held meetings at home on February 6 and 7 in an attempt to rest and recover.